Home

 A Kitchen "Work Horse"

-Kitchen Appliance A Great Help
+Kitchen Appliance a Great Help

 A blender has a fixed blade.
 Processor bowls are usually shaped different to be more suited to deal with solid or semi-solid foods.
 Blenders "shine" when it comes to liquids.

-A bowl, usually made of clear plastic, fits around the shaft.
 A lid with a "feed tube" is then fitted onto the bowl.
 The feed tube allows ingredients to be added while chopping, grinding or pureeing.

 A "pusher" is provided, sized to slide through a feed tube that is designed to protect your fingers.